Ludophilia/Minishell/_docs/3 - execution.md

 				- store right_code_exit_code in AO exit_code

 - PI: PIPE node
-	- PIPE:
-		-

-		- The minute we pass on a pipe node...
-What to do?
+	- Open a new pipe, the minute we pass on PIPE node (inorder traversal).

-		- Open new pipes?
-			- the left child will get pipe[1] as its ofd
+		- the left child will get pipe[1] as ofd.
-			- the right child will get pipe[0] as its ifd.
+		- the right child will get pipe[0] as ifd.

 	- But how to manage a pipe node which has a pipe node as a child ?

+						  PI(|)
+                         /     \
+					   PI(|)   CMD(c)
+					   /   \
+				   CMD(a) CMD(b)

 		- The parent PIPE node
-				- the right child will get pipe_par[0] as its ifd. (normal)
-				- the left child (a PIPE node) will get pipe_par[1] as its ofd.
+			- left child (PIPE) will get pipeP[1] as ofd.
-					- So, the PIPE child node will get...
+			- right child (CMD(c)) will get pipeP[0] as ifd.

+		- The child PIPE node... (parent's left)
-						- the left child will get pipe_chi[1] as its ofd (nothing surprising)
+			- left child (CMD(a)) will get pipeC[1] as ofd
-						- the right child will get pipe_chi[0] as its ifd.
+			- right child (CMD(c)) will get:
+				- pipeC[0] as ifd.
-						- AND			           pipe_par[1] as its ofd. (inheritance mechanism)
+				- pipeP[1] as ofd. (inheritance mechanism on right)

-			(20/12) Keep going...

-			-
-#################

-Pipes in parent process or subprocess after fork?
+	- But by the way...
+Should we open the pipe in the parent process or in child process?

-pipes.
-IPC channel.
-2 fds.
-- each command is executed in their own subprocess (via fork)
+		- Each command is executed in their own subprocess (after fork).
+		This isolation allows execve to be processed without erasing the parent shell responsible for command line processing.

-- if i open pipe in the subprocess after fork... it won't work. why? the opened fds won't be shared between the subs processes, so no communication will ever be possible.
+		- If pipes are opened in the subprocess...
+They will be isolated from the the rest of the command line.
+The opened fds won't be shared between the subs processes, so no interprocess communication will ever be possible.

+- SUB: Subshell node
+	- (echo a) | nl -> prints a with 1 before it.

+								 PI(|)
+								 /    \
+				                SUB  CMD(nl)
+								 |
+						   CMD(echo a)

+	- (echo a && echo b && echo c) | nl -> prints a, b, c, one line at a time with a number every line.
+	- (echo a && echo b > /dev/null && echo c) | nl -> prints a, c, one line
+	at a time with a number every line.

+                               PI(|)
+                             /      \
+							SUB   CMD(nl)
+							 |
+						   AO(&&)
+                          /     \
+                       AO(&&)  CMD(echo c)
+                      /     \
+                CMD(echo a) CMD(echo b)

+	- SUB has ofd that points to pipeP[1]...
+STDOUT in that context has been redirected / dup2'd to pipeP[1].

+	That's exclusive to SUB, every command

+24/12 - How do you manage

+(echo a && echo b && echo c) > out

+BY the way?

+- CMD: CMD node
+	- REDS
+		- How do they interact with fds opened
--
+			- cmd is executed

 ################